 4-bbl Holley carburetor

-Pushrod overhead cam
+Pushrod overhead valve

 Features an angle-wedge combustion chamber